adeelkhan/chunkey/README.rst

-VEDA\_HLS
+VHLS
 =========

-HTTP Live Stream Encode for AWS EC2, VEDA, and edX
+HTTP Live Stream Encode for endpoints in AWS EC2
 --------------------------------------------------

 This is a quick HLS library/crawler for conversion from static file